What to do if someone is bullied by social media

 - It is also advisable to take a step away from the website or app on which the bullying occurred.
-Also, you should not take hasty decisions of replying or forwarding the disturbing video, picture, post or message.
-It is important to not respond towards a social media bully with anger, as it can cause more problems.
+Also, you should not take hasty decisions of replying or forwarding the disturbing video, picture, post, or message.
+It is important to not respond to a social media bully with anger, as it can cause more problems.
 You should also refrain from deleting the evidence of bullying, as it may be needed to help prove your case if it does get to it.

 - The next step would be to report the bully.
-Social media websites tend to take cases of cruel and mean posts seriously and have a button for reporting such act of bullying.
-The administrators of the social media site then decide on the course of action, such as removing the offensive content, blocking the bully from accessing your profile or stopping the bully from using the social media website altogether.
+Social media websites tend to take cases of cruel and mean posts seriously and have a button for reporting such acts of bullying.
+The administrators of the social media site then decide on the course of action, such as removing the offensive content, blocking the bully from accessing your profile, or stopping the bully from using the social media website altogether.
 You can also choose to block the bully on social media.

 - Lastly, as a precaution, you must always keep your private images and videos safe and away from people who might abuse or upload them online.